curryan7/startup/notes.md

 - link (fiber, hardware): physical connections

 ## Web servers
+definition: a computing device that is hosting a web service that knows how to accept incoming internet connections and speak the HTTP application protocol
-- use 'curl' to see HTTP time request
+- we use gateway so user doesn't need to keep track of port use `curl` to see HTTP time request
+-

 ## Domain Names
-- use 'whois' to get info about domain name
+- use `whois` to get info about domain name

 ## Caddy
 '~/Caddyfile' : determine location where static HTML files are loaded from, proxy requests into services